Logiqx/gpx-ideas/docs/extensions/gpx_sea/README.md

     - It can easily be calculated from TWA and the heading
       - TWD = (TWA + heading)  % 360
 - Tidal elements "drift" and "set" can be calculated from other elements but have been included to maintain precision
-  - See page about [set and drift](http://www.sailfastllc.com/AppNoteCurrentSetAndDrift) which explains how they are determined using a vector triangle, hence their exclusion
+  - See page about [set and drift](http://www.sailfastllc.com/AppNoteCurrentSetAndDrift) which explains how they are determined using a vector triangle
 - Rate of turn (ROT) is supported by the [gpx_imu](../gpx_imu/README.md) extension
   - ROT represents the rate of change of heading, typically measured by external rate of turn turn indicator ([ROTI](https://en.wikipedia.org/wiki/Rate_of_turn_indicator))
   - ROT should <u>not</u> be derived from COG information - [link](https://www.navcen.uscg.gov/ais-class-a-reports)
 - "Ground distance since reset" (VLW sentence) should go in `<pvt:dist>` - see [gpx_pvt](../gpx_pvt/README.md)

+#### Exclusions

+- IMU data such as heading, pitch and roll are handled by the [gpx_imu](../gpx_imu/README.md) extension
+- Meteorological data is handled by the [gpx_met](../gpx_met/README.md) extension
+  - `<atemp>` and `<wtemp>` should be used for air temperature and water temperature
+  - `<gwd>` and `<gws>` should be used for ground wind direction and speed, not to be confused with TWD and TWS
+- Engine data is handled by the [gpx_eng](../gpx_eng/README.md) extension
+  - e.g. tachometers, temperatures, pressures, fuel, batteries, etc

+- VMG relative to the wind is not included at this time because it can be calculated from SOG + COG and TWD